Pedal on Parliament

 Pedal on Parliament is a volunteer-run group that campaigns for better conditions for active travel in Scotland.
 Its main aim is to make Scotland a safer place for cyclists and walkers of all ages.
 Set up in 2012, it organises an annual mass bike-ride through central Edinburgh to the Parliament.
-Since 2015, simultaneous rides have been organised in other Scottish cities.
+In several years since 2015, simultaneous rides have been organised in other Scottish cities.

+After a couple of years with no event, the most recent Pedal on Parliament was held on Saturday 30 May 2026.

 Manifesto

 The campaign's eight-point manifesto aims to make Scotland a more cycle-friendly nation: